qiuming-best/restic-kopia-comparison/README.md

     | kopia | 9444 | 301% | 357 | 1004 | 1004 |
     | retic | 5560 | 335%| 532 | 1005 | 1004 |

+- Notes
+    - kopia use 1.7x more time than restic
+    - kopia use less cpu, mem and time